prattiikkk/MovieBaaz/README.md

 # MovieBaaz (A movie search react-native app using tmdb api.)

 ## Overview
 MovieBaaz, this is a react-native app that shows information related to Movies.
-It shows which movies are trending on current week, which movies are most popular and top rated movies.
+It shows which movies are trending in the current week, which movies are most popular and top rated movies..
-You can search any movies you want with search feature.
+You can search any movie you want with the search feature.
 Along with this you can see movie overview, genre, release date, rating, duration and soon will add movie cast, related movies, etc.
 It uses tmdb api.
 The Movie Database (TMDB) is a popular, user editable database for movies and TV shows.
 It uses AsyncStorage to store the favourite movies, although it marks favourite movies but the implementation of showing favourite movies will be done later.